fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 # Fixie Agent Quickstart

-Fixie allows you to extend the capabilities of the Fixie Platform by building your own **Agents**, which are specialized software components that combine a set of **few-shot examples** with **code** to invoke external systems.
+Fixie allows you to extend the capabilities of the Fixie Platform by building your own **agents**, which are specialized software components that combine a set of **few-shot examples** with **code** to invoke external systems.
 We call this combination of few-shots coupled with code **Code Shots** (clever, eh?).

-You can implement Fixie Agents in any programming language.
+You can implement Fixie agents in any programming language.
 However, the Fixie SDK currently provides bindings only for Python.
-See the [Agent Protocol](agent-protocol.md) for details on implementing your own Agent in a language other than Python.
+See the [Agent Protocol](agent-protocol.md) for details on implementing your own agent in a language other than Python.
 We'll be shipping bindings for other languages soon!

 ## Create a Fixie Agent

-The first step is to create a new Agent directory using the `fixie init` command:
+The first step is to create a new agent directory using the `fixie init` command:

 ```bash
 $ mkdir myagent